The UK’s new approach to regulating artificial intelligence in healthcare

 The new service aims to give healthcare providers and innovators developing AI technologies a central source for information, guidance and support on regulation and evaluation.

-It will give support in clarifying the regulatory pathway for scaling AI technologies in a safe way.
+With the first iteration of the service expected to go live in summer 2022, it will give support in clarifying the regulatory pathway for scaling AI technologies in a safe way.
 The service aims to provide comprehensive and easy to access guidelines for all innovators, helping them meet the robust safety and quality requirements.
 In tandem, it will support healthcare providers by ensuring they have the knowledge and tools to allow them to adopt and deploy these new technologies.

 In addition to advice and support, the service also hopes to streamline and accelerate the currently complex regulatory process.
 In doing so, it hopes to make a clearer and more robust regulatory framework without compromising the necessarily high patient safety standards.